 - Participate in 3 out of 4 the teaching videoconferences

 Overall quality of participation in the course will be assessed.

-Based on a student’s own clinical experience, a 2,000 to 3,000 word essay on the theme of death and dying, discussing the issues faced by rural clinicians and the topics covered in this paper.
+A reflective essay based on a student’s own experience on the theme of death and dying of 2,000 to 3,000 words, discussing the issues faced by rural clinicians.
 Must include communication and cultural consideration in its broadest sense.
-Due Sunday 3 June 2018.

-A case-based, short-answer exam will be run via distance on 21 June 2018 (tentative)
+A case-based, short-answer online exam will be run via Moodle

-To enrol in this paper, please email the Rural Postgraduate Programme administrator
+To enrol in this paper, please contact the Rural Postgraduate Programme administrator: